 2. Euler–Lagrange equation for the entropic field

-We now derive the field equation for S(x) by varying the action with respect to S. The Lagrangian density is
+We now derive the field equation for

-1. The explicit dependence of the integrand on S.
+The explicit dependence of the integrand on

-2. The dependence of the metric determinant g(S) on S.
+.S The dependence of the metric determinant

 2.1 Variation of the metric determinant